opengovsg/FormSG/docs/DEPLOYMENT_SETUP.md

 Network

 - AWS VPC (with peering preferred) for managed database hosted by MongoDB Atlas
-- AWS Secrets Manager (to manage custom or hosted Twilio credentials)
 - AWS NAT Gateway (for static IP whitelisting with SingPass)

 Database

 - MongoDB instance (we use Mongo Atlas)

+Emails

+- AWS Simple Email Service with SMTP integration for sending emails to login/send OTPs/form submissions/submission autoreplies

+SMS

+- Twilio for sending OTPs
+- AWS Secrets Manager (to manage user-provided or hosted Twilio credentials)

 Analytics and Monitoring